A pet owner's guide to the Abyssinian cat

 Health and Care

 Feeding: This breed is known for stomach sensitivity.
-Abyssinian kittens with a tendency to vomit should be taken to a vet, who can recommend a dietary program designed to stabilize nausea.
+Abyssinian kittens who tend to vomit should be taken to a vet, who can recommend a dietary program to stabilize nausea.

 Grooming: These cats are low-maintenance as far as grooming is concerned.
 A good brushing to remove dander and spread natural skin oils throughout the cat's fur is usually all that's needed, though some Abyssinian breeders suggest also giving these cats a warm-water bath during shedding season.